 The hawker centre is a go-to place for supper, bustling with Singaporeans from all walks of life as the stalls open till late.

-Supper-goers typically travel for Xi Ji Rou Cuo Mian or Seng Hiang Bak Chor Mee, known for their soup version of the local Bak Chor Mee added with minced pork, meatballs and sliced chills.
+Supper-goers typically travel for Xing Ji Rou Cuo Mian or Seng Hiang Bak Chor Mee, known for their soup version of the local Bak Chor Mee added with minced pork, meatballs and sliced chillies.

 Shi Wei Da awarded the Michelin Bib Gourmand, Chan BBQ, Chong Pang Huat, and Bedok 85 Fried Oyster Omelette are some of the other famous stalls.

 However, there are actually several good stalls that are opened during the day, and we thought you know about them.